fNIRS/snirf/snirf_specification.md

 * **Allowed attribute**: `names`

 This is a numerical 2-D array with at least 3 columns, specifying the stimulus time course for the j<sup>th</sup> condition.
-Each row corresponds with a specific stimulus trial.
+Each row corresponds to a specific stimulus trial.
 The first three columns indicate `[starttime duration value]`.
 The starttime, in seconds, is the time relative to the time origin when the stimulus takes on a value; the duration is the time in seconds that the stimulus